trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/setup-ledger.md

 :::

-For additional protection from double-baking, we will demonstrate use of external signer (`octez-signer`), which keeps track of HWM and prevents double baking.
-Its recommended to use this external signer, when you disable the HWM feature on your Ledger device.
+For additional protection from double-baking, this tutorial demonstrates the use of an external signer (`octez-signer`), which keeps track of HWM and prevents double baking.
+It's recommended to use this external signer when you disable the HWM feature on your Ledger device.